Standard ML

-Standard ML (SML) is a general-purpose, modular, functional programming language with compile-time type checking and type inference.
-It is popular among compiler writers and programming language researchers, as well as in the development of theorem provers.
+Standard ML (SML) is a general-purpose, high-level, modular, functional programming language with compile-time type checking and type inference.
+It is popular for writing compilers, for programming language research, and for developing theorem provers.

 Standard ML is a modern dialect of ML, the language used in the Logic for Computable Functions (LCF) theorem-proving project.
 It is distinctive among widely used languages in that it has a formal specification, given as typing rules and operational semantics in The Definition of Standard ML.

 Language

 Standard ML is a functional programming language with some impure features.
-Programs written in Standard ML consist of expressions as opposed to statements or commands, although some expressions of type unit are only evaluated for their side-effects.
+Programs written in Standard ML consist of expressions in contrast to statements or commands, although some expressions of type unit are only evaluated for their side-effects.

 Functions

 Like all functional languages, a key feature of Standard ML is the function, which is used for abstraction.
 The factorial function can be expressed as follows: